How can EMCR help me?

 What’s the project workflow?

 The project workflow is the process of working on an active project and writing and submitting the resulting report.
 Every project has a deadline initiated with it.
-Mentors manage the project and make sure it meets the deadline.
+Experts manage the project and make sure it meets the deadline.
 Every new active project has a set of template files attached.
 The final draft of the report must be submitted to the platform in one of those templates (long note, short note, or presentation).
 Drafts submitted not in one of those templates or submitted beyond the deadline will not be accepted and the project will be considered failed.
-Mentors can negotiate a deadline extension with the sponsor if needed.
-Mentors approve or reject draft reports submitted under the project work flow and they can also expel Contributors from the project whose work they consider unsatisfactory.
-Individual Mentors can leave a review on Contributors after the project is complete and rate their work.
-Individual Mentors can post minority view comments on the report in case they disagree with the report conclusion or withdraw from authorship altogether.
-After Mentors have approved the final research draft, it is approved and rated by the Sponsor (if there is one) and sent for approval to the moderator.
+Experts can negotiate a deadline extension with the sponsor if needed.
+Experts approve or reject draft reports submitted under the project work flow and they can also expel Contributors from the project whose work they consider unsatisfactory.
+Individual Experts can leave a review on Contributors after the project is complete and rate their work.
+Individual Experts can post minority view comments on the report in case they disagree with the report conclusion or withdraw from authorship altogether.
+After Experts have approved the final research draft, it is approved and rated by the Sponsor (if there is one) and sent for approval to the moderator.
 After the moderator’s approval, the final report draft and feedbacks are posted on the platform and made available for readers.